SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Legacy/pinsec/introduction.rst

 ============

 .. note::
-   This page document the SoC implemented with the first RISC-V cpu iteration done in SpinalHDL.
-The second iteration of this SoC (and CPU) is available `there <https://github.com/SpinalHDL/VexRiscv>`__ and offer better perforance/area/features.
+   This page only documents the SoC implemented with the first generation of RISC-V CPU created in SpinalHDL.
+   This page does not document the VexRiscV CPU, which is the second generation of this SoC (and CPU) is available `here <https://github.com/SpinalHDL/VexRiscv>`__ and offers better perforance/area/features.

 Introduction
 ------------